If You Leave (song): Critical reception and legacy

-Hugo Lindgren in The New York Times Magazine suggested that the stateside popularity of "If You Leave" – as well as that of the similarly pop-oriented Crush (1985) – "obscured OMD's legacy as musical innovators" from US audiences, and marked a shift toward "making music for whoever signed the checks".
+Hugo Lindgren in The New York Times Magazine suggested that the stateside popularity of "If You Leave" and the similarly pop-oriented Crush (1985), "obscured OMD's legacy as musical innovators" from US audiences, and marked a shift toward "making music for whoever signed the checks".
 Listeners in OMD's native UK – where the band had gained an audience with edgy, experimental music – were particularly resistant to the track, which peaked at no. 48 on the UK Singles Chart.
-Frontman Andy McCluskey commented: "It's a blessing to have such a big hit, but a shame that it overshadows so many other good songs for the US audience.
+McCluskey commented: "It's a blessing to have such a big hit, but a shame that it overshadows so many other good songs for the US audience.
 We have many European fans who hate the song."
 Along with 1980's "Enola Gay", "If You Leave" has been described as OMD's signature song.

 In 2016, Entertainment Weekly journalist Dana Falcone described "If You Leave" as a "now-classic tune" and "OMD's best-known song to Americans".
 Kevin Wuench of the Tampa Bay Times dubbed the track "a signature song of the '80s that will never leave the radio", while Interview called it "one of the most influential, zeitgeist-capturing songs ever to be written".
 The track has been included in various "greatest songs" listings; (Note: See:) KOOL-FM named it the third-best new wave song of the 1980s, while Time Out ranked it the 10th greatest track of 1980s cinema.
 KROQ positioned "If You Leave" as the 16th-best song of 1986; in a Slicing Up Eyeballs reader poll, it was voted the fifth-greatest song of the year.